-A limited number of other benefits and programs are available to our NEOs.
-We offer these benefits and programs as part of each NEO's total compensation package, which, as described above, the Committee reviews.
+A limited number of other benefits and programs is available to our NEOs.
+We offer these benefits and programs as part of each NEO's total compensation package.
 A list of specific benefits is noted below:

 Employee Stock Purchase Plan